 A study of the role of physical activity on health and the design of conditioning programs across populations from the very young to the elderly; from the able bodied to the physically challenged.
-Prerequisite(s): BIOL 1151, BIOL 1151L, or permission of instructor.
+Prerequisites: BIOL 1152 and BIOL 1152L.

 HFMG 3140 - Exercise Testing & Prescription (2-2-3)